 Living and adventuring in Bend puts pets in situations that urban practices rarely encounter.
 Dr. Miller and Dr. Stayer are deeply familiar with the injuries and illnesses specific to this region, and that local knowledge matters when decisions need to happen quickly.

 Seasonal emergencies follow predictable patterns here.
-Spring and summer bring heat stroke and dehydration risks for dogs active on hot trail days, and tick exposure increases during hiking season — tick-borne illness can present as a neurological emergency in its acute phase.
-Winter introduces antifreeze toxicity risks, ice-related injuries, and hypothermia concerns for pets spending extended time outdoors.
+Spring and summer bring heat stroke and tick exposure risks.
+Winter introduces antifreeze toxicity and hypothermia concerns.
 Year-round, our familiarity with Central Oregon’s environment helps us recognize what we’re seeing and treat it accurately.

 What to Do If Your Pet Has an Emergency

-If your pet is showing signs of a medical emergency during our business hours (Monday through Saturday, 8 am to 5 pm), call us immediately at 541-313-3607.
-Tell the front desk what you’re seeing — we will let you know right away whether your pet needs to come straight in.
+If your pet is showing signs of a medical emergency during our business hours, call us right away and tell the front desk what you’re seeing.
+We will let you know immediately whether your pet needs to come straight in.
 Walk-ins are accepted for urgent cases, but calling ahead helps us prepare a triage space and have the right medications and equipment ready before you arrive.

 Keep your pet as calm and still as possible during transport.
 Do not give medications, food, or water unless our team directs you to.
 For active bleeding, apply gentle pressure with a clean cloth.
-Do not attempt to remove embedded objects, pull porcupine quills in bulk, or treat wounds beyond basic first aid before arriving — improper handling can worsen injuries or cause additional pain.
+Do not attempt to remove embedded objects, pull porcupine quills in bulk, or treat wounds beyond basic first aid before arriving.
+Improper handling can worsen injuries or cause additional pain, so getting to us quickly is always the right move.

-For after-hours, weekend, or holiday emergencies, Bend Animal Emergency and Specialty Center (541-385-9110) and the Veterinary Referral Center of Central Oregon both provide 24-hour care.
-Saving their numbers in your phone before an emergency occurs is one of the most practical things you can do as a pet owner in Central Oregon.
-When you return to us after an after-hours visit, we are glad to coordinate follow-up care and continue your pet’s treatment plan from where the emergency facility left off.
+For emergencies that occur outside of our business hours, Bend Animal Emergency and Specialty Center and the Veterinary Referral Center of Central Oregon both provide 24-hour care.
+Saving their numbers in your phone before you ever need them is one of the most practical preparations a Central Oregon pet owner can make.
+When you return to us after an after-hours visit, we are glad to coordinate follow-up care and continue your pet’s treatment plan.

 Flexible Payment Options for Emergency Vet Care

-Emergency veterinary costs can arrive without warning.
+Emergency veterinary costs can arrive without warning, and we believe that financial concerns should never stand between your pet and the care they need.
 Pawtown accepts CareCredit and Scratch Pay financing to help manage treatment costs when timing is difficult.
 Both options allow you to get your pet the care they need immediately while spreading payments over time.

 We provide upfront cost estimates before beginning treatment whenever the situation allows.
-Our team believes transparency about costs — even in stressful moments — helps you make confident decisions for your pet without added pressure.
-If you have questions about what a treatment will cost, ask us directly.
-We will give you a clear, honest answer.
+Our team believes in transparency about costs, even in stressful moments, so that you can make confident decisions for your pet without added pressure.
+If you have questions about what a treatment will cost, ask us directly, and we will give you a clear, honest answer.

-Emergency Vet in Bend — Contact Pawtown When Your Pet Needs Help
+Emergency Vet in Bend: Contact Pawtown Veterinary Care When Your Pet Needs Help

-If your dog or cat is showing emergency symptoms during business hours, do not wait.
-Contact us immediately at 541-313-3607 — the sooner we see your pet, the more treatment options we have.
+If your dog or cat is showing emergency symptoms during business hours, do not wait. contact us right away because the sooner we see your pet, the more treatment options we have available.
 We are open Monday through Saturday, 8 am to 5 pm, and walk-ins for urgent cases are always welcome.

 Does Pawtown Veterinary Care handle pet emergencies?